Demarcus Dobbs

 Demarcus Dobbs (born November 30, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was signed by the San Francisco 49ers as an undrafted free agent in 2011.

-Early years
+Early life

 "We lived in a tiny starter home on Wilmington Island and turned our office into Demarcus' bedroom.
 We became so close – we loved him, and it would happen – there really wasn't a choice."